 Winterizing hops plants is easy and fast but the small effort will protect the roots and crown and ensure new sprouts in spring.
 Once you understand how to winter over hop plants, these attractive and useful vines can be yours to use and enjoy for season after season.

 Hops Plants Over Winter

 Once temperatures get below freezing, hops plant leaves fall off and the vine dies back.
-In temperate zones, the roots and crown rarely receive a lethal freeze, but it’s best to be safe and protect the growth zone during the cold season.
-This is especially important where freezes are sustained and the winter is long.
+In temperate zones, the roots and crown rarely receive a lethal freeze, but it’s best to be

 With proper preparation, growing hops in winter are hardy to minus -20 F. (-20 C.) and will regrow in spring.
 The new sprouts in spring are very sensitive to frost, however, and can be killed if frozen overnight.
 Therefore, hops winter care should extend into spring in case of late cold snaps.

 How to Winter Over Hop Plants

 Hops have a taproot that can extend 15 feet into the ground.
 This part of the plant isn’t threatened by cold weather, but the peripheral feeder roots and crown of the vine can be killed.
 The top roots are only 8 to 12 inches below the surface of the soil.

 A heavy layer of organic mulch at least 5 inches thick helps protect the roots from freezes.
 You can also simply use a plastic tarp for winterizing hops plant when the greenery has died back.

 Before you mulch, cut the vines back to the crown.
 Wait until the first frost when you see the leaves dropping off so the plant can gather solar energy as long as possible to store in the roots for the next season.
 The vines tend to sprout easily, so don’t leave them to compost on the ground.